 The Carrier Ethernet attacks described in the presentation are also pretty obvious.
 If someone is brave enough to have a bridged solution spanning the globe (lots of people got burnt doing that 15 years ago, but obviously it’s best to learn from your own mistakes), he’s literally asking an intruder breaking into one of the sites to attack other sites with L2 techniques.

 By now you might wonder why I’m writing this post.
-While the “All your packets are belong to us” presentation does not describe new vulnerabilities, it’s still a nice eye-opener for someone who thought SP MPLS infrastructure is absolutely secure (more about that in tomorrow’s post).
+While the “All your packets are belong to us” presentation does not describe new vulnerabilities, it’s still a nice eye-opener for someone who thought SP MPLS infrastructure is absolutely secure.
 It’s not and if you’re an enterprise network with high security requirements, you should take your own precautions, including running IPSec over SP MPLS network.